muratkeremozcan/next-app-mosh/notes.md

 ```

 But, we cannot capture errors that happen in the `RootLayout` file with
-`error-tax`.
+`error-tsx`.
 For that we create the file called `global-error.tsx`.

 ## Building APIs